blashmet/multicloud-three-tier-app/README.md

     -template.yml (parameterized CloudFormation template, which contains an outputs section. the outputs may be referenced in stacks.yml to pass values between stacks)

 3. For Terraform modules, see here for directory structure and how to configure them (https://docs.onica.com/projects/runway/en/release/terraform/directory_structure.html)

-4. Adding new modules to the project requires a thourough understanding of the code layout and how runway expects configuration files to be formatted.
-If you would like to contribute to the project, please let Brandon Lashmet know (brandon.lashmet@vcoretec.com) and he can set up a meeting to walk you through the basics.